-The state's cost of administering LWCF program is paid by a surcharge added to each grant.
-The range of the surcharge varies annually, and is generally between 2%-6%, but it may vary beyond that range.
-One-half of the state's surcharge is paid by the Grantee, and will be deducted from the reimbursement at the time of payment.
+The state's cost of administering LWCF program is paid by a surcharge.
+The range of the surcharge varies annually, and is generally between 2%-6%; however, it may vary beyond that range.
+The surcharge is paid by the Grantee, and will be deducted from each reimbursement at the time of payment.

-This surcharge will be deducted from the federal reimbursement of Project costs before the funds are released to the Grantee.
-The payment will reflect 50 percent of the eligible Project costs identified in the Contract less the applicable surcharge.
+This surcharge rate is calculated based on the total eligible expenditures and will be deducted from the federal reimbursement of Project costs before the funds are released to the Grantee.
+The payment will reflect 50 percent of the eligible expenditures identified in the Contract less the applicable surcharge.

-For example, using the current surcharge rate of 2%, the surcharge for a \$200,000 grant is \$4,000.
-The payment of the surcharge is shared equally by the federal government and the Grantee.
-If the Grantee receives a \$200,000 grant, the state will deduct the Grantee's half of the surcharge (\$2,000) from the Grant amount for a final reimbursement of \$198,000.
-The Grantee will be responsible for verifying \$400,000 in eligible Project costs.
+For example, using a surcharge rate of 2.5%, the surcharge charge amount for \$400,000 in total eligible expenditures is \$10,000.
+The surcharge is then deducted from the federal share of the grant.
+That is, since the program has a 50/50 match component, the surcharge is deducted from the federal share of \$200,000.
+Therefore, the total payment due to the grantee would be \$200,000 minus the \$10,000 surcharge for a total payment of \$190,000.